chongbo2013/Locate/README.md

 # Locate
-Just a application for fast search in Android
+It has never been so fast to search Chinese content on Android.

 ### Dependency
 * [pinyin4j](http://pinyin4j.sourceforge.net)

 ### Licence
+-
 The MIT License (MIT)

 Copyright (c) 2015 Oliver